20 Vital Do’s and Don’ts to Help You Survive Morocco

 If you feel that you are in a situation where you are getting ripped off say just “I will call the police”.

 This scares them off immediately.
+You can read about my scam experience here.

 15. Don’t expect to find air conditioning